-Should You Get a Lung Cancer Screening?
+Should I Get a Lung Cancer Screening?

 Some facts about cancer are more well known than others.
 For example, you may know that skin cancer is the most common cancer among both men and women.
 You may also be familiar with mammograms and colonoscopies and their importance in cancer screening.
 And when it comes to lung cancer, you probably know that smoking is the biggest culprit in causing this disease.